Executive Branch

 • On extraordinary occasions, convene the Assembly in emergency session, giving public notice at least 72 hours prior to the convening of the emergency session.

-Vice President: William Ramirez
+Vice President: Thierry Chu

 • The Vice President serves on the committees, boards, and legislative bodies of which the vice president is a regular standing member.